Zbigniew Boniek

-Zbigniew Boniek ([ˈzbiɡɲɛv ˈbɔɲɛk]; born 3 March 1956) is a Polish former footballer and manager as well as current UEFA vice-president.
+Zbigniew Kazimierz Boniek ([ˈzbiɡɲɛv ˈbɔɲɛk]; born 3 March 1956) is a Polish former footballer and was most recently a UEFA vice-president.
 A former midfielder, who was also capable of playing mostly as a right winger and second striker, he is considered one of the greatest Polish players of all time, and was selected by Pelé as one of the 100 best living footballers in 2004.

-In an 80-cap international career, he scored 24 goals and played at three consecutive World Cups, helping Poland to 3rd place in 1982 and making the Team of the Tournament.
+In an 80-cap international career, Boniek scored 24 goals and played at three consecutive World Cups, helping Poland to 3rd place in 1982 and making the Team of the Tournament.
 His greatest achievements in club football were at Juventus in Italy, winning the Serie A, Coppa Italia, European Cup, European Cup Winners' Cup, and European Super Cup between 1983 and 1985, being the first Polish footballer to win a confederation title and one of the first Central and Eastern European players to do so with a non-conational club.
+In 1978 and 1982, he won the Polish Footballer of the Year Award presented by the Piłka Nożna football weekly.

-In the early 1990s he managed several Italian clubs, and also the Polish national team in 2002.
-In 2019 he was inducted in the Italian Football Hall of Fame.
+In the early 1990s, Boniek managed several Italian clubs, and also the Poland national team in 2002.
+In 2019, he was inducted in the Italian Football Hall of Fame.